Financial planning tools and services to put you on the path to the future you want

 401(k) Matching: The most common employer match is 50 cents on the dollar of up to 6% of your salary.
 So, at a $150,000 salary, an employer might be adding $4,500 to your retirement account (assuming you saved at least $9,000).

 Yes.
-Delaying retirement by a year can be meaningful.
+Delaying retirement by just one year can be financially meaningful.
 But, the reality is entirely dependent on your personal situation.
-Without counting appreciation on the additional savings, here is how it adds up:

 Pension: (Because few people have a pension, and almost no one would retire before they vest, we’ll leave it out of this summation.)

 Work Benefits: $16,500 ($12,000 for health insurance and $4,500 for employer match)

 Delayed Savings Withdrawals: $8,000+